 New microbial research at the University of Copenhagen suggests that ‘survival of the friendliest’ outweighs ‘survival of the fittest’ for groups of bacteria

-Bacteria make space for one another and sacrifice properties if it benefits the bacterial community as a whole.
-The discovery is a major step towards understanding complex bacteria interactions and the development of new treatment models for a wide range of human diseases and new green technologies.
+Bacteria share space and sacrifice traits to benefit the bacterial population as a whole.
+The discovery is a significant step forward in understanding complicated microbial interactions and developing novel treatment models for a wide variety of human illnesses and green technologies.